Information you might need before entering the awards

 The BIMA Awards honour the best of British digital from the past year.
-Work launched or completed since 1 January 2016, which must not have been entered into the BIMA Awards previously – or must have undergone substantial and measureable updates since the last entry.
+Work launched or completed since 1 January 2016, which must not have been entered into the BIMA Awards previously – or must have undergone substantial and measurable updates since the last entry.
 Experimental projects and projects in beta are eligible for entry into the BIMA Awards

 In order to validly enter the BIMA Awards, each Entrant must be over the age of 18.

 All Entries must be submitted in the English language via the online entry form on the Website, and the Entry must be accompanied by all relevant software if applicable, and appropriate Fee (except for free entries) submitted in accordance with these terms.

 Each Entry must be completed in full and received by BIMA on or before the Closing Date together with the Fee.
 Entries received after the Closing Date may be disqualified in which case they will not be considered by BIMA and the entry Fee will be forfeited.
 Entries which are not fully functional will be disqualified by BIMA at its sole discretion and any entry Fee shall be forfeited.